-During the 13th century Great sea (as it was then called the Black Sea) was dominated by Italian merchants in Genoa who helped develop the city.
-Later, Constanta suffered a decline under the Ottoman rule, becoming a simple village inhabited by Greek fishermen and by Tatar horse and sheep breeders.
+During the thirteenth century Great sea (as it was then called the Black Sea) was dominated by Italian merchants in Genoa who helped develop the city.
+Subsequently, Constanța suffered a decline under Ottoman rule, becoming a simple village inhabited by Greek fishermen and Tatar horse and sheep breeders.

-The first law on fishing was enforced in the year 1896, the foundation of the great scholar Grigore Antipa.
-This stage is characterized by a modern approach to fisheries and fish farming, protection and rational exploitation of fisheries resources, the establishment of research units, establishment of environmental education profile - Fishery and Aquaculture school Giurgiu (1928).
+The first fishing law was applied in 1896, founded by the great scientist Grigore Antipa.
+This stage is characterized by the modern approach to fishing and pisciculture, protection and rational exploitation of the fish stock, the establishment of research units, the establishment of secondary education - the school of Fisheries and Pisciculture Giurgiu (1928).